CyrusNchege/AWS-devops-100-day-challenge/Day-12-Terraform(Continuation)/Readme.md

 This is a continuation of the previous [Terraform](../Day-11-Terraform(IAC) ) challenge.

 For the last challenge, we created a simple Terraform file that created a single EC2 instance.
-In this challenge, we will be creating a more terraform file that will use variables.
+In this challenge, we will be creating a more terraform file that will use variables and outputs.

 ## Why use variables?